What is Automation Testing?

 - So creating an Automated test suite having all the regression test cases (which can initially take time) by providing all the test data and running every time for the new release can save a lot of time, can give 100% accuracy and can save money by reducing the resources required to run that test suite.

-- Automation testing is not eliminating Manual testing as a whole as in manual testing, there is human intervention and the human brain is used which tries with different ways to perform the same task and can play with multiple test data, hence increasing the chances of finding more critical bugs.
+- Automation testing is not eliminating Manual testing as a whole as in manual testing, there is human intervention, and the human brain is used, which tries with different ways to perform the same task and can play with multiple test data, hence increasing the chances of finding more critical bugs.

-How Automation Testing is Carried Out?
+How is Automation Testing Carried Out?

-Automation testing requires proper planning and strategy to be followed for the execution of test cases.
+It requires proper planning and strategy to be followed for the execution of test cases.
 Steps to be followed in automation testing are given below: